dalesgit/obsidian/pages/10th-anniversary.md

   But there are still miles and miles that lie before us.
   Take your pick.
 I would still choose you.
   Today I delight inside when I look up at you
+  And I see a beautiful woman.
+  It's not words.
+It's what I see.
+I may be crazy.
+  But I'm in love with you at the mile-marker
+  10 years.